paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 comment='crowded election, winner gets less than 25%.
 Everybody is an individual.
 Everybody has an option' id='crowded_sim' %}

-A great simple example of this problem is vote-splitting, which you get if you have three candidates in an election.
-A candidate can change the outcome of the race even if they don't win.
+This problem is called vote-splitting, which you get if you have three candidates in an election.
+Notice that a candidate can change the outcome of the race even if they don't win.
 If this is a small candidate, then we call this the spoiler effect because they spoil the election for whichever side they're on.

 {% capture cap16 %}Drag {{ C }} left and right to spoil the election for either major candidate.{% endcapture %}